 We provide mandatory safeguarding training to all new employees and relevant volunteers, which provides guidance on recognising signs of abuse, harm or mistreatment and how to report concerns to our safeguarding team.
-Refresher training is provided every three years, with our most recent refresher training delivered in 2023.
+Refresher training is provided every three years.

 We provide whistleblowing training to all new employees to ensure they know how to raise concerns, and the protections in place for those who do.
 We provide refresher training every three years.
-Our most recent refresher training was delivered in 2024.
-We raise the profile of our Whistleblowing Standard to volunteers through our Volunteer's Handbook.
+We raise the profile of our Whistleblowing Standard to volunteers through our Volunteer's Handbook and induction process.